Yidti/watermarking-cat/README.md

 # Watermarking Cat

-Watermarking Cat is a Python script which create a watermarking for selected image.
+Watermarking Cat is a Python GUI Programming with Tkinter which create a watermarking for selected image.
-Desktop GUI app run with Tkinter.

 ## Run the script